-" Test method: EN 14112 ("Rancimat")" Limit value: min.
-8 h min.
+- "Test method: EN 14112 (Rancimat) / EN 15751 (Rancimat) - "Limit value: min.
+8 h

 The oxidation stability is a measurement for the resistance to oxidative processes.
-EN 14112, the so called Rancimat, serves as test method: an air stream is passed through the sample at high temperature.
+The so called Rancimat, serves as test method: an air stream is passed through the sample at high temperature.
 Volatile oxidation products form after any present antioxidants are used up.
 These volatile compounds increase the conductivity in the measuring cell.
 The time until determination of this oxidation products is called induction time or oxidation stability.
 Fatty acid methyl esters are prone to oxidation processes owing to their chemical structure.
 Double bonds of unsaturated fatty acids react with oxygen forming peroxides, while consecutive reactions can cause the chains to break, leading to the formation of shortchain carbonic acids and polymeric structures.
 Natural antioxidants such as tocopherols, being present in significant quantities in vegetable oils, slow down the aging process.
-Synthetic stabilisers are also used on a broad basis.
-AGQM once annually analyses oxidation stabilisers for their efficiency and their trouble-free application.
-Additives that pass the test are released in the "no-harm list" on AGQM's homepage (www.agqm-biodiesel.com).
+Synthetic stabilisers like for example BHT are also used on a broad basis.
+AGQM analyses oxidation stabilisers for their efficiency and their trouble-free application.
+Additives that fulfill all requirements are released in the no-harm list on AGQM's homepage (www.agqm-biodiesel.com).